HadizaIsa/PingDomain/README.md

 **PingDomain**
-PingDomain is a Django-based project designed to monitor the status of domains by pinging them at regular intervals.
+is a Django-based project designed to monitor the status of domains by pinging them at regular intervals.
 The application ensures efficient domain monitoring by providing scheduled pings and notifications when a domain becomes unreachable.
 **Features**
 Periodically pings a list of domains to check their availability.